winelover is at a ShareVino wine event

 • One specific descriptor that will mean something to you later.
 "Salty."
 "Like grandma's pantry."
 "Reminded me of the Lambrusco from last summer."
 Not "complex."

-Most grand tastings now provide digital versions of their pour lists.
+Most prominent grand tastings now provide digital versions of their pour lists.
 If you can scan a QR code at the table and tag the wine as a favorite, do it.
 You will thank yourself on the drive home.

 How to talk to a winemaker without wasting their time